Godsheritage/adeoye-dynasty/README.md

 # adeoye-dynasty
-This is a family website
+This is a family website applications